Ekphrasis: Ekphrastic poetry

 This is a design of the Shield of Achilles based on the description in the Iliad.
 It was completed by Angelo Monticelli c.
 1820.
 This shield represents the art of ekphrastic poetry Homer used in his writings.

-Ekphrastic poetry may be encountered as early as the days of Homer, whose Iliad (Book 18) describes the Shield of Achilles, with how Hephaestus made it as well as its completed shape.
-Famous later examples are found in Virgil's Aeneid, for instance the description of what Aeneas sees engraved on the doors of Carthage's temple of Juno, and Catullus 64, which contains an extended ekphrasis of an imaginary coverlet with the story of Ariadne picked out on it.
+A commonly cited instance of ekphrasis comes from Homer's Iliad (Book 18), in which the speaker describes the Shield of Achilles.
+Later examples of ekphrastic poetry occur in Virgil's Aeneid, such as the description of the doors of the temple of Juno in Carthage, and Catullus 64, which contains an extended ekphrastic passage on an imaginary coverlet depicting the story of Ariadne.

-Ekphrastic poetry flourished in the Romantic era and again among the pre-Raphaelite poets.
-A major poem of the English Romantics — "Ode on a Grecian Urn" by John Keats — provides an example of the artistic potential of ekphrasis.
-The entire poem is a description of a piece of pottery that the narrator finds evocative.
+Ekphrastic poetry flourished in the West during the Romantic era, and again among the pre-Raphaelite poets.
+John Keats's "Ode on a Grecian Urn" is another frequently cited example of ekphrasis.
+In the poem, the speaker muses on a piece of ancient pottery, likely an amphora, and the story depicted on it.
 Felicia Hemans made extensive use of ekphrasis, as did Letitia Elizabeth Landon, especially in her Poetical Sketches of Modern Pictures.
 Dante Gabriel Rossetti's "double-works" exemplify the use of the genre by an artist mutually to enhance his visual and literary art.
 Rossetti also ekphrasized a number of paintings by other artists, generally from the Italian Renaissance, such as Leonardo da Vinci's Virgin of the Rocks.

 Other examples of the genre from the nineteenth century include Michael Field's 1892 volume Sight and Song, which contains only ekphrastic poetry; Algernon Charles Swinburne's poem "Before the Mirror", which ekphrasizes James Abbott McNeill Whistler's Symphony in White, No. 2: The Little White Girl, hinted at only by the poem's subtitle, "Verses Written under a Picture"; and Robert Browning's "My Last Duchess", which although a dramatic monologue, includes some description by the duke of the portrait before which he and the listener stand.